browserengineering/book/book/glossary.md

 Cookie

-: A piece of persistent, per-site state stored by web browsers to enable use cases like user logged-in status for access-controlled content.
+: A piece of persistent, per-site state stored by web browsers to enable use cases like user login for access-controlled content.

 Domain